Financial-Times/n-pa11y-config/README.md

 - globally for all apps (in the `headers` attribute)
 - per test (configured in the tests array)

-Headers objects will be merged, cookies and flags will be concatenated No flags are allowed inside the cookie for easier merging: use the FT-Flags header instead.
+Headers objects will be merged, cookies and flags will be concatenated.
+No flags are allowed inside the cookie for easier merging: use the FT-Flags header instead.

 ### Hide